mrgreen3/sowm-green/README.md

 4) (Optional) Apply patch with `git apply patches/patch-name`
     - In case of applying multiple patches, it has to be done **manually**.

-If you are using GDM, save the following to `/usr/share/xsessions/sowm.desktop`.
-It is still recommended to start `sowm` from `.xinitrc` or through
+If you are using a log in manager then you will need the following to `/usr/share/xsessions/sowm.desktop`.

+It is still recommended to start `sowm` from `.xinitrc`

 ```
 [Desktop Entry]